tattler-community/tattler-community/docs/source/configuration.rst

 If none of the numbers has a common prefix with the recipient's number, tattler defaults to the first value in the list.

-.. note:: Message-IDs

-    Tattler automatically tags each notified email with a `Message-IDs <https://www.rfc-editor.org/rfc/rfc2822>`_, whose domain name is taken from this setting.

 TATTLER_EMAIL_SENDER
 --------------------